Pesukei deZimra, the preliminary selection of psalms which introduces the morning prayers, opens with the words, Mizmor shir:

 As our feelings expand and reveal themselves, they engage the world of reflection and thought, gaining access to the treasures of language and speech.
 This is the level of shir, of song and poetry.
 We can now articulate this outburst of emotion using our cognitive faculties of reason and language.

 When we join mizmor and shir together, we link our emotional and intellectual sides.
-First appears mizmor, a musical outpouring of the soul’s emotional depths.
-This is joined by shir, poetic expression from holy meditation and thought.
+First appears mizmor, a musical outpouring from the emotional depths of the soul.
+This is joined by shir, poetic expression based on holy meditation and reflection.

 As we enter our house of prayer, we need to aspire to the sublime ideal of mizmor shir.
 We should fully utilize both our emotional and intellectual capacities for praise and joy.

-These two holy faculties achieved their greatest expression when the place most suitable for spiritual elevation was completed — at the dedication of the holy Temple in Jerusalem.
+These two faculties achieved their highest expression when the place most suitable for spiritual elevation was completed — at the dedication of the holy Temple in Jerusalem.
 “A melody, a song, for the Temple inauguration!”

 (Adapted from Olat Re’iyah, vol. I, p.
 186)